patrickxchong/eleventy-plugin-svg-sprite/README.md

 ### Including the SVG Sprite

-In your base template (Nunjucks, Liquid, Handlebars, or 11ty.js), use the following syntax to include the `svgsprite` [shortcode](https://www.11ty.dev/docs/shortcodes/) for the compiled SVG sprite :
+Assuming that the plugin's `svgSpriteShortcode` is `svgsprite` (default), use the following syntax to include the compiled SVG sprite:

 ```html
 <!-- Nunjucks/Liquid  -->